GIridar1908/Pursuit-of-Happiness/README.md

 # Pursuit-of-Happiness
-A system given to me by Yuliy Baryshnikov of UIUC
+A system given to me by Yuliy Baryshnikov of UIUC .
+The Jupyter notebook is fairly self contained and explains the problem as well as the observations and other very luminating analysis.
+TLDR: The "pursuit of happiness" algorithm is a purely stochastic gradient descent algorithm which always eventually finds the global maxima of given happiness function.
+For a global maxima that is 'p' concave , that is all derivatves upto the p-th derivative are zero, in N iteration it will reach within N^{-p/(p+1)} of the global maxima.
+Most likely p=1 which means the algorithm finds the maxima within error N^{-0.5}.